Let’s talk about end of year giving and recurring giving

-These might feel like one-time gifts in the moment.
+These might feel like one-time gifts at the moment.
 But we can be confident that they will occur every single year.

-Because I love my wife.
-We love our kids.
-We are in relationship with them.
+Because I love my wife, we love our kids.
+We are in a relationship with them.

 They matter to us.

 If you are a nonprofit leader, a staff member, a fundraiser, or a board member, I want to invite you to stop feeling like “special gifts” aren’t good enough.